hofstadter-io/hof/docs/content/code-generation/template-writing/indentation.md

 template data files like Helm has you doing.
 This is overly difficult to get right and manipulation in CUE is much safer.
-Hof has dedicated capabilites for generating data files in several formats along side your code by leveraging the CUE engine.
+Hof has dedicated capabilities for generating data files in several formats along side your code by leveraging the CUE engine.